Thunderrock424242/Debug-Guardian/README.md

 config entry, then falls back to `DEBUG_GUARDIAN_AI_KEY`.
 If neither is supplied it invokes the heuristic analyzer instead.

+Runtime monitors like `GcPauseMonitor`, `WorldHangDetector`, and the new `MemoryLeakMonitor` provide proactive warnings about server health, catching issues such as long GC pauses, hung ticks, or sustained high heap usage.

 Mapping Names:
 ============
 By default, the MDK is configured to use the official mapping names from Mojang for methods and fields